-Hip Fracture Treatment
+Hip Fracture Treatment in Santa Rosa, CA

 A hip fracture is a break in the top of the femur (thighbone) where the bone angles toward the hip joint.
 If the break occurs within two inches of the joint, it is called a femoral neck fracture.
 If it occurs between two and four inches from the joint, it is known as an intertrochanteric fracture.
 (A break further down the bone is classified as a broken femur rather than a broken hip.)
 Femoral neck fractures can require more extensive surgery.